What I Thought I Knew: A Memoir

 About Catherine: I am mom to three grown sons, two grandchildren and two rescue dogs.
 After years of raising my boys as a single mom, I remarried a wonderful man who had never had a child of his own.
 Unexpectedly, I found myself pregnant at 49!

-Sadly we lost that precious baby at 8 weeks, and decided to try again.
-Five more losses, turned down for donor egg, foster care and adoption due to my age and losses - we have accepted that there will be no more babies in our house.
+Sadly we lost our precious baby at 8 weeks, and decided to try again.
+Five more losses, turned down for donor egg, foster care and adoption due to my age and losses - we have accepted there will be no more babies in our house.

-Find Catherine on Google+ - Circle us on Google+ - Join us on Facebook - Follow us on Twitter
+Find Catherine on Facebook - Follow me on Twitter

 0 comments